 The first dealer is chosen by any convenient method, and the turn to deal alternates between the players from round to round.
 It is generally disadvantageous to be the dealer.

 At the start of the game the deck is shuffled, each player is dealt a hand 4 cards (the deal can be one card at a time, or in batches of two cards or all four cards at once), and another 4 cards are laid face-up on the table.
 The rest of the deck is set aside face down to form a talon (stock pile) and will be dealt out later in the round.

-- capture a card from the table by playing a card of matching value from their hand.
+- capture one card from the table by playing a card of matching value from their hand.
 So for example a 7 can capture a 7, a Queen can capture a Queen, and so on.
-If it happens that two or three cards of the same value are on the board, a player may capture all of them by playing a single card of that value.
 Note that this is the only way to capture face cards (K, Q, J) as these cards have no numerical value.

 - capture a set of numeral cards from the board, the sum of whose values is equal to the value of a numeral card played from the player’s hand.
 Aces count as numeral cards with value one.
-If more than one separate combination of cards yields the same sum, all of these combinations can be captured by playing a single numeral card with a value equal to the sum.
+If more than one separate combination of cards yields the same sum, only one of these combinations can be captured.
 Examples:

 - Cards on the table: 3, 5.
 One single 8 can capture both cards.